SeddonShen/SeddonShen/README.md

 ### 👋 Hi, I’m @SeddonShen
-- 📫 A student in NWPU,Xi'an China.
+- A student in NWPU,Xi'an China.
 - Want to learn something.
+- 📫 You can contact me at seddonshen2001@gmail.com

 #### Technologies: